Peace Corps Volunteer

 Do peace corps volunteers get vacation?
 Is it an annual allotment, or just a total amount you get to take over the course of your 27 months?

-Asked by PC over 11 years ago
+Asked by PC almost 12 years ago

 We technically accrue 2 vacation days for every month as a volunteer, which means 48 total vacation days.
 (The first 3 months you are a "trainee," not a volunteer.)
 You cannot take vacation your first 3 or last 3 months of service, so in order to use all your vacation days, you have to "borrow" against the future.
 This is accepted practice and happens all the time.
 Before you can take vacation, you have to clear it at least a week in advance with your work supervisor and a designated person on the Peace Corps staff, which for Armenia means our regional manager.
 Some people spread out their vacations over the two years and other people take all their vacation days at once.
 In-country vacation does not count weekends or holidays.
 Out-of-country vacation counts all days, no matter what.
 It's a way to encourage volunteers to explore more of the country in which they serve.